Cdogsnappy/WITWAI/README.md

 ## Motivations
 [GeoGuessr](https://www.geoguessr.com/) is a web-based game wherein the player is dropped into random places in the world and is given visual information via Google Street View.
 Using the information presented, the player must make a guess as to the coordinates of the image by placing a pin on the globe.

 Due to the game's popularity, a competitive scene has arisen in which certain players have become more or less experts at GeoLocation.
-They have played many games and tend to be capable at:
-1. Identifying language or script
+These players have learned and harnessed certain skills that allow them to excel.
+These include but are not limited to:
+1. Reading and understanding text
-2. Identifying biome have internalized distinguishing features
+2. Identifying language/script of text
+3. Recognizing different types/styles of:
+    - Architecture
+    - Vehicles
+    - Biomes
+    - Flora
+    - Fauna
+    - Geography
+4. Understanding geographical distributions and correlations of the presences of these identifications

+This last point is ultimately key.
+For a player to make the best prediction with the information available, they must rely on their understanding of how all of these pieces assemble to produce a geographical location that makes sense.

+By now it is surely obvious that the task of GeoLocation is learnable, and our approach to this problem is designed to leverage how skilled GeoGuessr players approach the game.

+## Prior Work

+Before expanding on our approach

 Website: